jtimonen/lgpr/README.md

 [![license](https://img.shields.io/badge/license-GPL>=3-lightgrey.svg)](https://www.gnu.org/licenses/gpl-3.0.html)

 R-package for interpretable nonparametric modeling of longitudinal data using additive Gaussian processes.
 Contains functionality for inferring covariate effects and assessing covariate relevances.
 Various models can be specified using a convenient formula syntax.

+**NOTE:** [lgpr2](https://github.com/jtimonen/lgpr2) has been released!
+It allows scaling to larger data as it uses approximate Gaussian processes.
+Unfortunately it doesn't have all the special modeling features included in this package.

 ## Getting started
 See overview, tutorials, vignettes and documentation at https://jtimonen.github.io/lgpr-usage/index.html.